VanshajR/Odia-Word-Embeddings/README.md

 ## Acknowledgments

 - OdiEnCorp team for providing the monolingual Odia corpus
-- [Add other acknowledgments here]
+- Wikipedia for their public articles